nikodunk/blog/_writing/2022-05-10-the-tech-stack-for-maximum-efficiency.md

 - Webflow CMS for static landing pages
 - Retool dashboard to access server jobs, and to detect fraud, approve users, approve loans, see growth, etc. If a task needs to be done we hand-perform it, the second time we write an server job for it, and if needs to be done a 3rd time we write an interface for that server job, so that engineering never needs to be pulled into (read: block) the loop again.
+- Sendgrid for both transactional emails and marketing emails.
+We don't have time to synchronize contact lists and content between Sendgrid and Mailchimp and Sendgrid single-sends are good enough.

 ## Alternatives